sloomba/sloomba.github.io/README.md

 <img vspace="10" hspace="10" align="right" width="200" height="200" src="/images/sloomba.jpg">
-I am a PhD student in Applied Mathematics supervised by [Prof. Nick S. Jones](https://www.imperial.ac.uk/people/nick.jones) at [Imperial College London](https://www.imperial.ac.uk/).
-I study how people form social connections, and how these social networks relate to their health, which involves research at the crossroads of network science, graph theory and sociology.
-Work-in-progress, but this [poster](/docs/pdf_sashealth.pdf) captures some of the work I've done on this problem yet.
+I am a 2nd year PhD student in Applied Mathematics supervised by [Prof. Nick S. Jones](https://www.imperial.ac.uk/people/nick.jones) at [Imperial College London](https://www.imperial.ac.uk/).
+I study how people form social connections, and how social networks relate to their health, which involves research at the crossroads of network science, sociology and public health.
+This [poster](/docs/pdf_sashealth.pdf) I presented at [IC2S2](https://2019.ic2s2.org/) captures some of the work I've done on this problem yet.

 Previously, I was a research fellow supervised by [Prof. James J. Collins](http://collinslab.mit.edu/) at the [Wyss Institute for Biologically Inspired Engineering](https://wyss.harvard.edu/) at [Harvard University](https://www.harvard.edu/).
-I pursued work at the intersection of computer science (mostly probabilistic modeling) and biology (mostly systems and synthetic biology).
-This [slide deck](/docs/slides_biomath.pdf) is a neat summary of my pursuit to bring mathematical order to biology.
+I worked at the intersection of machine learning and biology.
+I was fortunate enough to work alongside some great experimental biologists, which led to the development of computational tools such as [NeMoCAD](#nemocad) for drug discovery and [MALDI](#maldi) spectral analysis for universal infection diagnosis.
+This [talk](/docs/slides_biomath.pdf) I gave at the [DAIR seminar](http://www.cse.iitd.ac.in/~mausam/dairseminar/) at IIT Delhi is a summary of my pursuit to bring mathematical order to biology.

 I did my B.Tech in Computer Science and Engineering at [IIT Delhi](http://www.iitd.ac.in/), where my research was primarily guided by [Dr. Sumeet Agarwal](http://web.iitd.ac.in/~sumeet/research.html).
 My bachelors' [thesis](/docs/pdf_causalgrn.pdf) focused on building causal models of gene regulatory networks.

-My broader research interest is to apply mathematics and machine learning to better understand how complex biological, cognitive and eventually social systems work.
+My broader research interest is to apply mathematics and machine learning to better understand how complex biological, cognitive and eventually social systems work--and perhaps more importantly, when they *don't* work.
 And in turn, use the knowledge gained to refine notions of computation itself.
-You can read more about my thoughts on this [here](/docs/sahilloomba_statement.pdf).
+I've written more deeply about my thoughts on that [here](/docs/sahilloomba_statement.pdf).

 [Resume](/docs/sahilloomba_cv.pdf) | [GitHub](https://github.com/sloomba) | [Google Scholar](https://scholar.google.com/citations?user=uuwcbrAAAAAJ) | Email: <s.loomba18@imperial.ac.uk>

 # Research Philosophy

 <img vspace="10" hspace="10" align="left" width="400" height="410" src="/images/organization_of_the_world.jpg">
-I believe computation is a vital tool for understanding things at all levels of organization of the world.
+Computation is a vital tool for understanding things at all levels of organization of the world.
 Right from the fundamental particles of the universe, to the biomolecules that make life possible, to the wonders of biological intelligence, up to the intricate social interactions that create human civilization.
 There is a lot of shared structure of problems at various levels of the hierarchy, for instance the prevalance of [graph structures](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)) at the biological, cognitive and societal levels, which is the recurring theme of my research.
 This pattern, when abstracted out, is precisely what permits the ominpotent use of computation.

 <a name="research_philosophy"></a>